 Feelings.
 Food isn’t their medicine.
 Love is.

 Eating to comfort my feelings was a habit for 40 years, as was insufficient physical movement of this body, even though she felt so good when I danced or threw frisbee.
-These choices caused many problems including five years of monthly Pain Level 10 migraines.
-And when the right side of my body began losing capacity and I could no longer write legibly or throw frisbee, it was time to call the hospital.
+These choices caused many problems including five years of monthly, Pain Level 10 migraines that lasted from five to 32 days.
+And when my body entered early paralysis and I could no longer write legibly or throw frisbee, it was time to call the hospital.
 That’s when I met Fidela.

 Those habits are now gone.
 That was the past.
 That was my last life.